 When that happens, you get negative air pressure inside of the home, which means that outside air will get pulled in through the floors, walls, openings around windows and doors, even electrical outlets, to make up the difference.
 And that outside air can bring pollen with it.
 You’re basically pumping it into your home!

 Having your ducts correctly sealed and pressure tested can make a big difference for keeping pollen out of your home.
 And again, this will also make your HVAC system more energy efficient, saving you money down the road.

 Ideally, you want to keep pollen from entering your home in the first place.
 But what about the pollen that does get inside?
 Portable air purifiers and return air filters aren’t actually very effective at removing allergens like pollen from the air.
 And higher-MERV filters obstruct the airflow to your HVAC unit, which can shorten the lifespan of the unit and decrease efficiency.

-If you really want to clean the air, what you need is a whole-house air purifier with a good media filtration system, such as the Infinity Air Purifier or the Aprilaire 5000.
-These purifiers can be installed with a new unit or added to an existing system.
-They’ll clean all of the conditioned air going into your home without obstructing the flow of air into your system.
+If you really want to clean the air, what you need is a whole-house air purifier with a good media filtration system, such as the Aprilaire 5000.
+This purifier can be installed with a new unit or added to an existing system.
+It’ll clean all of the conditioned air going into your home without obstructing the flow of air into your system.